Kartones/flask-calendar/README.md

 - search: simple, just python lowercased search at task titles. think how to represent results, if to go to the month or what
 - Multi-day tasks?
 - task copy/clone functionality?
+- multi-calendars? json structure already supports a user having N calendars and a calendar having N users.
+Should also be trivial to add to the cookie a list of calendar names + ids to do a quick switcher combobox topright,